Birthright Ebook Cover

 Birthright — A Near-Future Novel

-A country votes on banning natural birth—and one young woman stands in the crossfire.
+A country votes on banning natural birth—and for one young woman, it's about to become the most personal question of her life.

 Europe, 2096.
-Half a century after the Big Drop—the collapse of global birthrates—almost every child is now a Regular: genetically tuned, born in artificial wombs, and raised in state-run Centers designed for perfection.
-Those born the old way, Natural-Borns, live in their own districts, remnants of a past slowly fading from view.
+After the collapse of global birthrates, nearly every child is born in artificial wombs and raised in state-run Centers designed to eliminate uncertainty.
+Those born the old way live in their own districts, remnants of a past slowly fading from view.

-Seventeen-year-old Grace is in her final year at a Center, her days kept on track by AI-guided human caretakers.
-She has never questioned the system that raised her, grateful for the safety and certainty of a flawless upbringing—until she is gifted a banned book that awakens a longing to see beyond the Center’s walls.
+Grace is in her final year at a Center, her life steady, structured, and meticulously guided by AI-assisted human caretakers.
+She often lingers where her peers move on, asking questions the Center’s curriculum considers settled.
+Yet she has never doubted her carefully engineered upbringing—until she is gifted a banned book that awakens a longing to see beyond the Center’s walls.

-On a school trip to Natural-Born District 1, she meets Tom, whose unscripted life is full of things she’s only read about: families built on warmth and choice, landscapes growing organically, futures that aren’t prewritten.
-Drawn to him and his different world, Grace starts bending rules—sneaking out, clashing with friends, deceiving caretakers—and begins to notice what her perfect system quietly takes away.
+On a school trip to Natural-Born District 1, Grace meets Tom, whose world is full of things she’s only read about: families built on warmth and choice, streets overtaken by wild green, futures that aren’t prewritten.
+Drawn to him and his different life, Grace begins bending rules—sneaking out, clashing with friends, deceiving caretakers—and starts to notice what her system quietly takes away.

-Tense, intimate, and plausibly near, Birthright asks not only who gets to decide how we are made—but how much certainty we are willing to trade for choice.
-For readers of Klara and the Sun, The Handmaid’s Tale, and The School for Good Mothers.
+Tense, intimate, and plausibly near, Birthright asks not only who gets to decide how we are made and shaped, but how much certainty we're willing to trade for choice.

 What Early Readers Are Saying